 'Anathematise those who teach new doctrines' – St Robert Bellarmine

-St Robert Bellarmine, Doctor of the Church, taught that laymen can discern true pastors from false by their contradiction of previous teaching – and that they should anathematise such false pastors.
+St Robert Bellarmine, Doctor of the Church, taught that laymen can discern true pastors from false by their contradiction of previous teaching, and that they should anathematise them.

 Editors’ Notes